colinscz/.github/GOVERNANCE.md

 The Maintainer role is available to contributors who want to join the team and take part in the long-term maintenance and growth of TresJS ecosystem.

 This role is critical to TresJS long-term success and growth.
-Mantainers act as the public face of the project and are most likely to be your first point of contact when interacting with Discord or Github.
+Maintainers act as the public face of the project and are most likely to be your first point of contact when interacting with Discord or Github.

 > [!NOTE]
 > **Maintainers are not required to write code**!
 Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.
 Others work on technical documentation, reviewing PRs, support, or design.